Pulmonary Stenosis

 During physical examinations, your child’s doctor listens to your child’s heart and lungs and may detect a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
 If your pediatrician suspects increased blood flow, a recommendation to see a pediatric cardiologist may be made.

-Tests performed when diagnosing an atrial septal defect may include:
+Tests performed when diagnosing pulmonary stenosis may include:

 • Cardiac Catheterization: During cardiac catheterization, a small catheter (thin tube) is inserted into a larger blood vessel, typically in the groin, and guided to the heart where blood pressure and oxygen measurements can be taken in the aorta and pulmonary artery as well as the four chambers of the heart.
 A dye can also be injected through the tube to make the heart’s structure more visible on an X-ray.